tempesta-tech/tempesta/README.md

 # Use dynamic scheduler, percentile of 75 is used for weight distribution.
 sched dynamic percentile 75;
 ```

+Servers should be grouped together with proper care.
+Server groups should
+be created with servers that handle similar resources.
+For instance, if
+servers with static content that is served quickly are grouped together
+with servers with dynamic content that is I/O bound, then the quick
+response times from servers with static content will be nearly invisible
+in comparison to longer response times from servers with dynamic content.
+In that case the distribution of load among these servers will be severely
+skewed.

 #### HTTP Scheduler